 There are a number of ways to make every diner feel at home at a restaurant.
 Wait staff can address each diner by name or make suggestions for dishes based on someone’s dietary restrictions.
 You can also remember the drink orders of returning customers.

 The Deloitte study revealed that the main factor in a diner’s restaurant experience is engagement.
 Personalization efforts drive this process home by setting a tone of familiarity and increased value for every customer.

 Utilize and Generate Customer Reviews

 Restaurant reviews are influential to 55.5 percent of consumers, which shows just how important it is to gather and respond to reviews.
 High-quality reviews also mean a better ranking and exposure on local listings like Google or Yelp, but the main benefit of reviews may be that they provide incredible customer experience data.

 A great example of this data in action involves the restaurant chain Hwy 55 Burgers, Shakes & Fries.
 By reading and analyzing customer review data, the communication team found that waiters and waitresses took too long to greet customers after they sat down at their tables, which became a major source of negative reviews.

 With review data, the company was able to find hidden pain points in the customer experience, which allowed the company to implement improvements in its staff training and onboarding efforts.

 Reviews are so valuable for customer experience data because they provide “unstructured data” where the customer can say anything they want, and they provide the most accurate feedback that isn’t affected by the same structural biases that impact satisfaction surveys.
-Food service companies with the right tools can analyze the text of all their reviews to find trends and highlight recurring negative or positive keywords.
+Food service companies with the right natural language processing and customer experience analytics tools can analyze the text of all their reviews to find trends and highlight recurring negative or positive keywords.